Alisa007/cs-665-assignment-6/README.md

 ## Assumptions

 1. Vending machine accepts only electronic payment.
-Reason: simplicity, cash processing is complicated
-2. Coffee is brewed from capsules or something similar so we don't have to mix different ingridients ourself, only add hot water.
-Reason: vending machine should be able to consistently produce high-quality beverages that meet the expectations of customers.
-It's difficult to control quality of coffee made from the fresh ingridients
+2. Coffee is brewed from capsules.
+Need inventory for both drinks and condiments.
 3. Can't order multiple items in the same order.
-Reason: it's rare case that user will decide to make more then couple drinks, simplifies process
-4. Need inventory for both drinks and condiments, everything is counted in items.
-Reason: it's easier to ensure portions are consistent when individually packaged
-5. Condiments are same for all drinks, condiments quantity can be different based on condiment but not on drink it's used for.
-Reason: better UX, users learn the limit and can use the knowledge for all drinks, condiments in the requirements (milk and sugar) ) are also universal
+4. Condiments are same for all drinks, condiments quantity can be different based on condiment but not on drink it's used for.
-6. There's no admin and servicing functionality such as reset, see statistics, insert more drink and condiment capsules and so on.
-Reason: there's nothing about admin interface in requirements so seems to be out of scope of the project
+5. There's no admin and servicing functionality such as reset, statistics, insert more capsules and so on.
-7. Condiments are free.
-Reason: There's no reason to limit paid condiments
+6. Condiments are free.

-# GitHub Repository Link:
+## GitHub Repository Link:

 https://github.com/alisa007/cs-665-assignment-1

-# Implementation Description
+## Implementation Description

-For each assignment, please answer the following:

-- Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
-- Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
-- Describe how you have avoided duplicated code and why it is important.
-- If applicable, mention any design patterns you have used and explain why they were chosen.
+### **Flexibility:**

+The implementation is designed with flexibility in mind.
+It uses classes and enumerations to encapsulate different components of the vending machine system.
+For example, `InventoryItem` is a generic class, and specialized items such as `Drink` and `Condiment` extend it, making it easier to add new types of inventory items in the future by extending `InventoryItem`.
+The use of a `HashMap` for `drinks` and `condiments` within the `VendingMachine` class allows for dynamic addition and removal of items.
+New items can be added by simply extending the `InventoryItem` class and adding instances to the respective HashMap.
+The `VendingMachineState` and `VendingMachineError` enumerations encapsulate the different states and error types, making it straightforward to add or remove states or error types as needed.

+### **Simplicity and Understandability:**

+The code is structured in a modular fashion, with each class having a specific responsibility, following the Single Responsibility Principle.
+This makes the codebase easier to understand and maintain.
+Descriptive variable and method names are used to improve readability and understanding of the code.
+Javadoc comments are extensively used to provide documentation and context, which aids in understanding the purpose and usage of classes, methods, and attributes.

+### **Avoidance of Duplicated Code:**

+Duplicated code is minimized by using methods and inheritance.
+For example, common functionalities and attributes of inventory items are placed in the `InventoryItem` class, and specialized behaviors are implemented in the derived classes.
+The `remove()` and `isAvailable()` methods in `InventoryItem` are reused by all objects that extend this class, avoiding code duplication.

+### **Design Patterns:**

+- **State Pattern:** The `VendingMachineState` enumeration and the state attribute in the `VendingMachine` class indicate the use of the State Pattern.
+This pattern allows the `VendingMachine` object to alter its behavior when its internal state changes, making it appear as if the object changed its class.
+- **Factory Pattern:** While not implemented in the code, the Factory Pattern could be easily added if required to instantiate different types of `InventoryItem` or other objects.
+This would further decouple the code and make adding new item types even more straightforward.

+## Commands

-## Compile
+### Compile

 Type on the command line: